-The Dental Hygiene Faculty at IUSB has specified the components critical to the development of professionalism expected of our students.
+The Dental Hygiene Faculty and staff at IUSB have specified the components critical to the development of professionalism expected of our students.
 Students must demonstrate the behaviors and uphold the standards and values outlined in addition to meeting all other program and university Code of Conduct criteria.
+Students are expected to uphold the ADHA Code of Ethics for Dental Hygienists while enrolled in the program.